daniel-a-fisch/daniel-a-fisch.github.io/_pages/about.md

   - /about.html
 ---

-<small>**I am an Economist and Theoretical Physicist** who strives to actively contribute to the solution of some of the most relevant societal problems.
+**I am an Economist and Theoretical Physicist** who strives to actively contribute to the solution of some of the most relevant societal problems.
 By providing tools, theories and models to understand the underlying dynamics, I aim to empower society to address the fundamental root causes in an effective and efficient way. \
 More precisely, I intend to achieve this by combining economic modeling and analyses with methods from the physics of complex systems, network dynamics and stochastic processes which I have already applied in research about opinion dynamics at the University of Cambridge and about ride pooling at the Max Planck Institute for Dynamics and Self-Organization (see illustrations below).<br>

-<small>Currently, I am particularly interested in **understanding how underlying micro-level interactions lead to macro-dynamics and influence aggregate economic outcomes**.<br>
+Currently, I am particularly interested in **understanding how underlying micro-level interactions lead to macro-dynamics and influence aggregate economic outcomes**.<br>

-<small>If you are interested in what I am doing or want to discuss anything, please feel free to contact me: daf53 [at] cantab.ac.uk
+If you are interested in what I am doing or want to discuss anything, please feel free to contact me: daf53 [at] cantab.ac.uk

 <div style="text-align: center;">